 - Demand.
 If demand rises or falls, the amount of inventory moving in the supply chain is directly impacted.
 Understanding demand changes can allow a business to react appropriately to increase sales and limit costs.

 - Order lead time.
-The time it takes between an order being placed and the product arriving can cause issues with cycle inventory.
-It is one of the biggest causes of backordering in inventory management.
+The time it takes between an order being placed and the product arriving (see lead time definition) can cause issues with cycle inventory.
+It is one of the biggest causes of backordered items in inventory management.
 Investing in route optimization software may help mitigate these issues.

 - Storage Costs.
 The cost of storing inventory rises and falls based on inventory levels and the cycle length.